Greg Wojcik

-Gregory Steven Wojcik (January 7, 1946 – December 17, 2005) was a former American football player who played with the Los Angeles Rams and the San Diego Chargers of the National Football League.
-He also played for the Orange County Ramblers of the Continental Football League, for the Richmond Saints of the Atlantic Coast Football League, and for the Hawaiians of the World Football League.
-He played college football at USC.
+Gregory Steven Wojcik (January 7, 1946 – December 17, 2005) was an American professional football player who was a center for the Los Angeles Rams and the San Diego Chargers of the National Football League (NFL).
+He also played for the Orange County Ramblers of the Continental Football League (COFL), the Richmond Saints of the Atlantic Coast Football League (ACFL), and the Hawaiians of the World Football League (WFL).
+He played college football for the USC Trojans.

 College football career

 Wojcik first enrolled at Orange Coast College, a community college in Costa Mesa, California.
 He spent two years at Orange Coast before enrolling at the University of Southern California, where he played for the Trojans for one year in 1965.
 His college football career was cut short due to injury, as he missed the entire 1966 season.

 Professional football career

 Orange County Ramblers

 Wojcik, who went undrafted in the 1967 NFL Draft, joined the local Orange County Ramblers for their inaugural season in the Continental Football League, playing center.
 He remained with the team for their second and final season in 1968, playing defensive end that year.